iotlabtpe/iotlab_workshop/docs/lab1-afr-ota.md

    * Rebuild the new firmware image, the new image is put in \<AmazonFreeRTOS>/out/aws_demos.bin

-2. Create Amazon S3 bucket and upload the new image
+2. Upload the new image to your S3 bucket
    * Sign in to the Amazon [S3 console](https://console.aws.amazon.com/s3/)
-   * Select the bucket that you created in prerequisite, and choose upload icon to add your new aws_demos.bin image
+   * Select the bucket that you created in prerequisite, and choose **upload** icon to add your new aws_demos.bin image

 3. Create an OTA update
    * Go to AWS IoT console to create a job